AymenHakim99/Sales-Data-Analysis-Using-Power-BI/README.md

 # Sales Data Analysis Using Power BI
-* In this project, I built a Power BI dashboard that can provide real-time sales insights for a company.
+* In this project, I built a Power BI dashboard that provides real-time sales insights for a company.
 It is not a good practice to connect directly with the database as it may cause some issues such as a potential slowdown in the system( instead a data warehouse should be established), but for simplicity, I avoided this part.

 * For data modeling, after I formed the relationships, I obtain a star schema where all the events occur in the sales transaction table.